-Note: The quantitation limit will be dependent upon the magnitude of the analytical noise (whether chemical or electronic in nature) that constitutes the "background" signal or response for the analysis method, and the project-required tolerance for uncertainty for quantitation.
-Since the detection limit is measure of "background" response, the quantitation limit must typically be greater than the detection limit by some multiplicative factor in order to meet the project-required error tolerance.
-In general, when a low error tolerance is required, the quantitation limit must be significantly greater than the detection limit.
+Note: The LOQ depends on the magnitude of the "analytical noise" (whether chemical or electronic in nature) or "background" response of the analysis method, and the project-required tolerance for uncertainty for quantitation.
+Since the DL is measure of "background" response, LOQ must typically be greater than the DL by some multiplicative factor to meet the project-required error tolerance.
+In general, when a low error tolerance is required, the LOQ must be significantly greater than the DL.

-If it is assumed that the magnitude of the analytical uncertainty is approximately \pm MDL, then the relative uncertainty will be about \pm 20% at five times the MDL and \pm 10% at ten times the MDL.
-(It is being assumed that the standard deviation determined from the MDL study is not strongly dependent upon concentration and there is no significant bias.)
-However, the actual relative uncertainty will often be higher than 10% to 20% at five to ten times the MDL (e.g., because the standard deviation is often an increasing function of concentration).
+If it is assumed the magnitude of the analytical uncertainty is approximately \pm DL, then the relative uncertainty will be about \pm 20% at five times the DL and \pm 10% at ten times the DL.
+(It is being assumed the standard deviation determined from the DL study is not strongly dependent upon concentration and there is no significant bias.)
+However, the actual relative uncertainty will often be higher than 10% to 20% at five to ten times the DL (e.g., because the standard deviation is often an increasing function of concentration).

-- (6) If the laboratory's reported quantitation limit is less than the method quantitation limit calculated from the lowest initial calibration standard and the standard is at least five times greater than the MDL, then increase the quantitation limit using the lowest calibration standard. - (7) If the lowest calibration standard is not at least five times greater than the MDL and an acceptable low-level CCV or LCS was not analyzed to verify the MQL, then the initial calibration results must be evaluated.
-If the low-level calibration standard is less than five times the MDL, it may be appropriate to use the next highest calibration standard to establish the MQL.
+(5) If the laboratory's reported LOQ is less than the LOQ calculated from the lowest initial calibration standard and the standard is at least five times greater than the DL, increase the LOQ quantitation limit using the lowest calibration standard.

+(6) If the lowest calibration standard is not at least five times greater than the DL and the LOQ is not well defined, the initial calibration results must be evaluated.
+If the low-level calibration standard is less than five times the DL, it may be appropriate to use the next highest calibration standard to establish the LOQ.
 If possible, use the equation for the initial calibration curve to calculate the concentration of the lowest calibration standard (i.e., calculate the concentration of the lowest standard from the measured response) and ensure that the calculated value of the lowest standard is within the uncertainty tolerance for the CCV.
-If it is not possible or practical to determine the MQL from the calibration data, then set the MQL to five to ten times the MDL, but indicate that the MQL is an estimate in the data evaluation report.
-Multiply the MDL by at least a factor of ten for ICP analyses.
+If it is not possible or practical to determine the LOQ from the calibration data, set the LOQ to five to ten times the DL, but indicate the LOQ is estimated in the data evaluation report.
+Multiply the DL by at least a factor of ten for ICP analyses for metals.